jaygandhie2msolutions/Custom-Options-For-Monogram---For-Shopify/README.md

 1.)
 Check jquery js file in your theme.liquid if exists then no need to add it this code else you can add jQuery Version js on line no. 9 in theme.liquid before </head> tag.
 {{ 'https://cdnjs.cloudflare.com/ajax/libs/jquery/3.3.1/jquery.min.js' | script_tag }}

 2.)
-Add schema code in product-template.liquid at the end of file before {% endschema %} from sections.
+Add schema code (schema.liquid) in product-template.liquid at the end of file before {% endschema %} from sections.

 3.)
 Create new snippet as name "personalization" and paste below file code into it.